MicrosoftDocs/powerbi-docs/articles/powerbi-service-pin-a-tile-to-a-dashboard-from-excel.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/l8JoB7w0zJA" frameborder="0" allowfullscreen></iframe>

->**NOTE**:  You can view, but not pin, tiles from workbooks that have been shared with you.
+>[AZURE.NOTE]  You can view, but not pin, tiles from workbooks that have been shared with you.

 ## Connect your Excel workbook from OneDrive for Business to Power BI